 Extension Forestry Team

 UConn Extension Forestry is led by two Extension Foresters who serve communities across Connecticut, one focused on woodlands and one focused on urban and community forests.
 We work closely with key collaborators who support research, forest management, and program delivery.
-All members of our team are affiliated with UConn’s Department of Natural Resources and the Environment.

 Extension Faculty